makersacademy/alexa-ruby-course/modules/2/walkthrough.md

 end
 ```

-Testing in the Service Simulator: users can now provide an arbitrary number to our NumberFacts skill, and receive trivia about that number.
+Testing in the Service Simulator: users can now provide an arbitrary number to our Number Facts skill, and receive trivia about that number.
 Great!

 Let’s make one final upgrade: asking for facts of a specific type.